-- Open the Device Security > Management Access > Server dialog, Telnet tab.
-To disable the Telnet server, select the Off radio button in the Operation frame. - □ Save the changes temporarily.
-To do this, click the ✓ button.
+Open the Device Security > Management Access > Server dialog, Telnet tab.
+To disable the Telnet server, select the Off radio button in the Operation frame.
+Save the changes temporarily.
+To do this, click the v button.

-enable Change to the Privileged EXEC mode.

-configure Change to the Configuration mode.

-no telnet server Disable the Telnet server.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no telnet server To disable the Telnet server.